Here’s why you need chickens: there’s hardly a better animal for the preparedness junkie, the egg-lover, the avianaphilic, or soup.

 Soon I’ll build another and we’ll really have some tilling going.

 A family can live off their chickens if they have enough.
 A family of four needs about 8 chickens to provide enough eggs, a family of 10 about 20 chickens.
 We eat a lot of eggs so I keep around 25 chickens, make lots of egg stir-fries and egg smoothies, and give away some of the extra eggs as gifts to my neighbors.
 Openhandedness wins friends and muffles the crowing of roosters.

 Hens will generally start laying between 5 and 6 months of age.
 Don’t mess around with silly breeds if you want dependable layers that will be there for you in hard times.
 Get Rhode Island Reds, Barred Rocks, Buff Orpingtons or other hardy dual-purpose breeds.
 (Orpingtons are handsome birds and look great in a flock, though they aren’t quite as excellent a layer as a Rhode Island Red.)
+Or, you can breed your own.
 One thing to consider: if you want a self-perpetuating flock that maintains its purity for a generation or two, settle on one good breed and get them all in that type.
 I’ve got a mix and wish I didn’t.
 When you end up with a few extra birds because one of your hens went broody, it’s nice to be able to sell “Barred Rock Pullets: $10 ea.” rather than “Weird Mongrel Freaks – Austrolorp Bantam Ostriches?
 Make Offer.”